Rodmatronic/CatK/README.md

 ## Compiling it
 You'll need:
-- a unix-like system (preferably Linux)
+- a unix-like system/environment (preferably Linux)
-  - compiling on Windows is uncharted territory
+  - compiling on Windows is possible provided a unix-style environment (uutils, mingw, etc). you cannot build any ISOs however (credit [@Ruthenic](https://github.com/Ruthenic))
-- clang 14+ with support for i686-pc-none-elf (so, most installs) and GNU ld
+- clang 14+ with support for i686-pc-none-elf (so, most installs)
+- LLVM lld (or GNU ld, if you set it manually)
 - grub-mkrescue (This usually comes with GRUB) and xorriso
 - the NASM assembler
 - GNU make

 Afterwards, it's very simple to compile.
 All you need to do is run `make`, and your ISO will be automagically prepared in the out/ folder.

+You can skip ISO building and multiboot signature checking by using `SKIP_ISO=1 make` and `SKIP_MB_CHECK=1 make` respectively.

+These are implied and forced on Windows, as they cannot be performed.

 If you prefer, you can compile with multiple threads with `make -j$(nproc)`.
 This will use as many threads as your CPU has available.